 In relation to financial analysts, investment banks or rating agencies, the Board of Directors applies the same guidelines as in its dialogue with shareholders, striving for equal treatment among them and taking special care of the symmetry and simultaneous information to the market of those data, estimates and plans that may have an effect on the share price on the stock markets.
-In this regard, the Board of Directors has published through its website a Communication and Contact Policy with institutional shareholders and investors and other interested parties, fully respecting the rules against market abuse and similar treatment of shareholders in the same position.
+In this regard, the Board of Directors has published through its website a General Acciona Communication Policy which has been amended and revised in financial year 2020 to adapt it to the amendments to the Code of Good Corporate Governance of Listed Companies, and whose main aim is to promote transparency in the information made public, fully respecting the rules against market abuse and similar treatment of shareholders in the same position.